 As a result of the credit crisis in Europe, in particular in Greece, Italy, Ireland, Portugal and Spain, the European Commission created the European Financial Stability Facility, or the EFSF, and the European Financial Stability Mechanism, or the EFSM, to provide funding to Eurozone countries in financial difficulties that seek such support.
-In March 2011, the European Council agreed on the need for Eurozone countries to establish a permanent stability mechanism, the European Stability Mechanism, or the ESSF and the EFSF and the EFSM in providing external financial assistance to Eurozone countries.
-Despite these measures, concerns persist regarding the debt burden of certain European countries and their ability to meet future financial obligations and the overall stability of the euro.
-An extended period of adverse development in the outlook for European countries could reduce the overall demand for oil and gas and for our services.
+In March 2011, the European Council agreed on the need for Eurozone countries to establish a permanent stability mechanism, the European Stability Mechanism, or the ESM, which was established on September 27, 2012 to assume the role of the EFSF and the EFSM in providing external financial assistance to Eurozone countries.
+Despite these measures, concerns persist regarding the debt burden of certain Eurozone countries and their ability to meet future financial obligations and the overall stability of the euro.
+An extended period of adverse development in the outlook for European countries could reduce the overall demand for drybulk cargoes and for our services.
 These potential developments, or market perceptions concerning these and related issues, could affect our financial position, results of operations and cash flow.